What the Shell?

 An introduction to sending and receiving (reverse/bind) shells when exploiting target machines.

-This walkthrough from describes some technique about getting the shell.
+This walkthrough from tryHackMe describes some technique about getting the shell.
 Here I not only share the answer but this is also a 'digest' type note from that room.
 This will help to quickly view those techniques.

 Task 2: Tools